Ptnan7/azure-powershell/src/Cdn/Cdn/help/Update-AzFrontDoorCdnRoute.md

 # Update-AzFrontDoorCdnRoute

 ## SYNOPSIS
-update an existing route with the specified route name under the specified subscription, resource group, profile, and AzureFrontDoor endpoint.
+Update an existing route with the specified route name under the specified subscription, resource group, profile, and AzureFrontDoor endpoint.

 ## SYNTAX